 If you are an approver for this process, please visit The Graduate School website for more information.

-UNC-Chapel Hill is operating a limited number of study abroad programs.
-These are provided by the Study Abroad Office and Kenan-Flagler Business School.
+UNC-Chapel Hill is successfully administering study abroad programs through the Study Abroad Office and Kenan-Flagler Business School.

 For faculty and staff traveling with students on an approved study abroad trip, you will need to submit the forms for Faculty and Staff travel listed above.